rtsaad/CarND-Vehicle-Detection/writeup_template.md

 The code for this step is contained at function 'get_hog_features' from the 'feature.py' file (lines 42-59).

-### Feature Vector
+### Feature Vector and Normalization

 Our final feature vector uses YCbCr color space with 16x16 spatial binning, color histogram with 64 bins and the HOG features from the Y color channel.
+It is important to mention that our final vector is normalized, in other words, it is scaled to zero mean and unit variance.
 Figure 5 shows our complete Feature vector, which has 2528 features.

 ![alt text][image6]

 ## 6. Classifier

 We have tested different classifiers analyzing both the accuracy and the execution time to process the 'project_video' file.
 Figure 6 presents all three classifier we have tested.
 The best result was achieved using the SVM with the kernel RBF, which resulted in a smooth video without practically no false positive.
 However, the execution time is significantly high.
 On the opposite, we have the decision tree classifier that is fast to process but results with a significant number of false positives.
 Finally, we have the SVM with linear kernel which gives a reasonable result (with just a few false positives) within an acceptable runtime.
 (For all the videos, we have used a technique of heatmap over several frames to reduce the number of false positives).

 | Classifier    |  Parameter    | Accuracy      | Link Video | Execution Time| False Positive |
 |:-------------:|:-------------:|:-------------:|:-------------:| :-------------:|:-------------:|